HiPhish/gradle.nvim/HACKING.rst

    +--------+    Standard IO    +-------------+    Java library    +--------+

 The remote plugin is a Java application and needs to be compiled before the plugin can be run.
-We use of course Gradle as the build system.
+We use Gradle as the build system of course.

 Bootstrapping process